 (9) If the delivered goods or the work created is defective, the Purchaser is entitled to the statutory rights as follows:

 a) We are first entitled to either remedy the defect or to supply the Purchaser with goods free of defect as we so choose or, in case a contract for work and services has been agreed upon, to produce a new work (subsequent performance (“Nacherfüllung”)).
 The Purchaser must allow the time necessary for and give the opportunity to subsequent performance.
+If the type of subsequent performance chosen by us is unreasonable for the Purchaser in the individual case, the Purchaser may reject it.
 Our right to refuse to provide subsequent performance on the conditions provided for by law remains unaffected.

 c) In the event of replacement delivery or, in case a contract for works and services has been agreed upon, new production, the Purchaser must return the defective goods to us on request.